LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/README.md

 order and then to trail a stop/loss order until sold.

 ### What are the benefits of the UNICORN Binance Trailing Stop Loss?
-- Using websockets for push notifications about price updates and order updates.
+- Using websockets for push notifications about price updates and order status updates.
 (Fast data transfer and low used API weight!)
 - [Smart entry](https://www.lucit.tech/unicorn-binance-trailing-stop-loss.html#smart-entry)
 - Supported exchanges: